-Written in 1928, the book details the solitary year spent by author Henry Beston in a tiny cottage on the eastern shore of Cape Cod.
-He called it the Fo’castle but it was dubbed the ‘Outermost House’ because it was simply that: built upon a high dune on the great eastern beach of the outermost Cape, nothing but dunes and marshland around it, and nothing beyond except the wide grey Atlantic.
+Written in 1928, the narrative details the solitary year spent by author Henry Beston in a tiny cottage on the eastern shore of Cape Cod.
+He called it the Fo’castle but it was dubbed the Outermost House because it was simply that: built upon a high dune on the great beach of the outermost Cape, only other dunes and marshland around it, and nothing beyond except the wide grey Atlantic.

 The thirty-something year old Beston went originally in September to spend two weeks at the two-room cottage, its total dimensions just twenty by sixteen feet, with a fireplace for heat.

-The fortnight ending, I lingered on, and as the year lengthened into autumn, the beauty and mystery of this earth and outer sea so possessed and held me that I could not go.”
+“The fortnight ending, I lingered on, and as the year lengthened into autumn, the beauty and mystery of this earth and outer sea so possessed and held me that I could not go.”

 Though it has never achieved the fame of Thoreau’s works, The Outermost House is a quiet classic of American nature writing.
 Pioneer environmentalist Rachel Carson, author of Silent Spring, claimed Beston’s work was the only book that influenced her writing.
 Reading the pages of elegantly written words, it is not hard to understand why.
-It is a record of quiet observation, of keen-eyed discovery of the elemental world that enfolded the author—a detailed study of changing tides, wind and clouds, migrating birds, and shifting moods of light and weather in the solar ritual of a year.
+Here is a record of quiet observation, a keen-eyed discovery of the elemental world that enfolded the author—a study of changing tides, wind and clouds, migrating birds, and shifting moods of light and weather in the solar ritual of a year.

 In 1964, Beston’s small, rustic cottage was proclaimed a National Literary Landmark.
 During a great winter storm in 1978, the Outermost House was swept away and perished, though many of its humble relics (such as Henry’s wooden writing chair) were salvaged.

 Beston conveys a compelling sense of the natural drama that enfolded him, a restless sea and mutable land, a wild and unsullied realm utterly independent and oblivious of mankind.
 There is a young man’s sense of discovery within the pages, looking intently at the world and reveling in the delight he feels for it.
-The focus is decidedly ‘out there’ rather than inward or introspective, yet he clearly senses the importance of wild nature for our human souls:
+The focus is decidedly out there rather than inward or introspective, yet he clearly senses the importance of wild nature for our human souls:

-The world today is sick to its thin blood for lack of elemental things, for fire before the hands, for water welling up from the earth, for air, for the dear earth itself underfoot… The longer I stayed, the more eager was I to know this coast and to share its mysterious and elemental life.”
+“The world today is sick to its thin blood for lack of elemental things, for fire before the hands, for water welling up from the earth, for air, for the dear earth itself underfoot… The longer I stayed, the more eager was I to know this coast and to share its mysterious and elemental life.”

 Yet beyond the enviable skill of his writing, what has most moved me about Beston’s narrative is how strikingly different the world is nowadays.
-In our brightly lit, fast-paced, and noisy existence, few of us can imagine a life like Henry’s solitary year on the Cape; no electricity, warmth only from a fire, and no modern diversions like television, radio or Internet, only the deep wordlessness of nature suffusing the days.
+In our brightly lit, fast-paced, and noisy existence, few can imagine a life like Henry’s solitary year on the Cape; no electricity, warmth only from a fire, and no modern diversions like television, radio or Internet, only the deep wordlessness of nature suffusing the days.
 Indeed, to the restless and distracted, his descriptions of spending from sunrise to sunset simply observing the world around him—birds, surf, clouds, insects, weather—and long strolls of walking the ever-changing beach, constitute a very foreign realm.

-From the moment that I rose in the morning and threw open my door looking toward the sea to the moment when the spurt of a match sounded in the evening quiet of my little house, there was always something to do, something to observe, something to record, something to study, something to put aside in a corner of the mind.”
+“From the moment that I rose in the morning and threw open my door looking toward the sea to the moment when the spurt of a match sounded in the evening quiet of my little house, there was always something to do, something to observe, something to record, something to study, something to put aside in a corner of the mind.”

 When you navigate with your soul, when you live with an unshuttered heart, things affect you deeply.
 That, of course, is why most people avoid it whenever possible.
-Yet therein lies the beauty of being fully human, of becoming a ‘full-spectrum being,’ one who embraces and values both the uplifting joys and heavy sorrows in life.
+Yet therein lies the beauty of being fully human, of becoming a full-spectrum being, one who embraces and values both the uplifting joys and heavy sorrows in life.

-A book like Henry Beston’s compels one to ask, to what will we give the gift of our attention?
+To what will we give the gift of our attention?